seanwperry13/Stochastic_Gravitational_Lensing/README.md

-# Random Thin Plane Point Mass Gravitationa Lensing  experiments
+# Numerical experiments in Gravitational lensing

 Various python code pertaining to numerical gravitational lensing experiments.
 Generates Time Delay surfaces from a GL models then counts the number of critical points using TDA.